 SEO audit prioritization workflow for UAE websites

-Prioritize an SEO audit by first checking how the public website is structured, which pages and hubs are visible, and where discovery may be blocked.
+A practical SEO audit prioritization workflow starts by checking how a public UAE website is structured, which pages and hubs are visible, and where discovery is being blocked.

 In brief